ncaptier/stabilized-ica/docs/source/index.rst

-**Welcome to the stabilized-ica documentation !** We hope it will guide you through the use of our package for any of your project.
+**Welcome to the stabilized-ica documentation !** We hope it will guide you through the use of our package for any of your projects.

 .. figure:: images/full_logo.png
    :align: center

-If you have any question about stabilized-ica, or if you want to report an issue, please do not hesitate to `contact us <about.html#contact-us>`_ or raise an issue on `GitHub <https://github.com/ncaptier/stabilized-ica/issues>`_.
+If you have any questions about stabilized-ica, or if you want to report an issue, please do not hesitate to `contact us <about.html#contact-us>`_ or raise an issue on `GitHub <https://github.com/ncaptier/stabilized-ica/issues>`_.

 What is stabilized-ica ?
 ------------------------